MicBrain/3D-Plotter/README.md

 My name is Rafayel Mkrtchyan and I am currently a third year international student at the University of California at Berkeley.
 I am a hackathon guy and a big fan of open-source software development.
 I expect to graduate from UC Berkeley in May, 2017.
 Currently I live in Berkeley, CA, USA.
 I can be reached at rafamian@berkeley.edu and 1- (310) - 347 - 5442.

 #### TODO
+* Make a better resolution for function graphs that contain a higher order derivatives.
+* There are some problems with not-continuous functions (for example 1/x).